donkirkby/chess-kit/docs/new_rules.md

 # New Games
 These games are in early development or playtesting.
 The rules might get more filled out or change based on feedback from players.

+## Gravity Chess
+This game was inspired by several video games that have pieces dropping down a well and stacking on the bottom.
+Its most unusual mechanics are that both players start on the same side of the board, and you move all your active pieces every turn.

+Design questions:

+1. Can the end game be improved?
+2. Can we make it easier to keep track of which pieces moved?
+Go from the bottom up?

+### Equipment
+A standard chess set and a standard deck of 52 cards.

+### Setup
+Place all the chess pieces beside the board.
+Put away four pawns of each colour, you won't need them.
+One player takes a pawn of each colour and hides one in each hand.
+The other player picks a hand and then plays that colour.

+From the deck of cards, use one card to represent each piece, as shown in appendix A. To match the pieces, you'll only need four pawns of each colour, so you should end up with 24 cards.

+Put the rest of the cards away, you won't need them.
+Separate the cards by colour, give the black cards and pieces to the white player and the white cards and pieces to the black player.
+Each player should shuffle their cards face down without looking at them.

+### Goal
+Get more of your pieces stacked at the bottom of the board, and stack them in higher rows for more points.

+### Play
+Each turn has three phases:

+1. **Flip** a card for your opponent.
+2. **Move** all your active pieces, so they end up at least one row closer to the bottom.
+However, you may capture a piece in the same row.
+3. **Add** your opponent's piece that matches the card to the top row in any column.

+#### Moving Pieces
+Each turn, you must move all your active pieces, unless they are blocked by another piece or stacked on the bottom.
+Stacked pieces are explained below.
+When you move a piece, gravity pulls it down, so that the only legal moves are ones that end up at least one row closer to the bottom.
+There's an exception for
+captures: you may capture an opponent's piece with a legal move that ends on the same row or any row closer to the bottom.
+You may not capture stacked pieces, as explained below.

+Pawns may either capture one space diagonally downward or move one space downward to an empty square.
+On their first move, they may move two spaces downward if both squares are empty.

+White has no active pieces on the first turn, so has nothing to move.

+#### Stacked Pieces
+If a piece reaches the bottom row, it becomes stacked, and can't be moved or captured.
+If all possible downward moves for a piece are blocked by stacked pieces, then that piece is also stacked, and can't be moved or captured.

+### Game End
+Turns continue until Black adds the last white piece, then White gets one last turn without flipping a card or adding a piece.

+Count points for each player's stacked pieces.
+A stacked piece on the bottom row is worth one point, on the second row is worth two points, and so on.
+The player with the most points wins.
+In case of a tie, look at the highest row with stacked pieces.
+The player with the most stacked pieces in that row wins.
+If still tied, continue looking at the next row down until you find a difference.
+If all rows are tied, the game is tied.

 ## Parade Chess Solitaire
 Half the chess pieces are on parade, giving each other orders, and they have to